What is “handcrafted” jewellery anyway? And what is “Cad Cam” jewellery making?

 Important note: Here is the catch that you need to be aware of before having your important and treasured piece of jewellery made using this amazing technology.
 Your jewellery dream and vision will only live up to your expectations using this technology, if…

 - Artist and creative ability: The person building the jewellery design on the computer has a great creative and artistic ability to translate your ideas and vision.

 - Technical experience: The computer designer must have the experience and expertise to translate your design without breaking or compromising technical rules that ensure the aesthetic quality and security of the diamonds or gemstones that will be set into the piece of jewellery.

-- Sequence of highest technical quality: The finished computer design needs to be re-produced in the very highest wax or resin modelling machinery.
+- The sequence of highest technical quality: The finished computer design needs to be reproduced in the very highest wax or resin modelling machinery.
 This is a critical 2nd

 - Technical casting quality: The wax or resin model needs to be cast and produced in whatever your selection of gold or platinum is, with the highest quality and technology in casting machinery to produce a piece with high gold density and 0% porosity.